Belt (BELT) Hits Market Cap of $71.12 Million

 Belt Coin Trading

 It is usually not presently possible to buy alternative cryptocurrencies such as Belt directly using US dollars.
-Investors seeking to acquire Belt should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Belt using one of the aforementioned exchanges.
+Investors seeking to acquire Belt should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Belt using one of the exchanges listed above.

 Receive News & Updates for Belt Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Belt and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.